The Many Failures of the Albanese Labor Party

 Cost of Living

-There aren't a lot of articles here, primarily because there's not a lot to report on in regard to legislation or regulation, we know grocery affordability has been an ongoing issue, but since a review on supermarket price gouging was supposedly begun, there has been no government action whatsoever – presumably delayed until a final report is produced, helping absolutely no one in the mean time.
+There aren't weren't a lot of articles here on government action, primarily because there's not a lot to report on in regard to legislation or regulation, we know grocery affordability has been an ongoing issue, but since a review on supermarket price gouging was supposedly begun, there has been no government action whatsoever – presumably delayed until a final report is produced, helping absolutely no one in the mean time.

 Housing